llsoftsec/llsoftsecbook/book.md

 in reality the value is in the range `[0, 3]`, the bounds check for the access `a[y]` can be eliminated incorrectly, assuming the access is in-bounds.
-[@Glazunov2021] lists a few examples of similar hypothetical vulnerabilities, but also real examples of vulnerabilities of this kind.
+[@Glazunov2021] lists a few examples of similar hypothetical vulnerabilities, along with examples of vulnerabilities of this type that affected widely-used JavaScript engines.

 The type of bug described above provides an attacker with a limited read or write primitive, as a linear overflow of the array allocation occurs.
 The